-Many seedlings that will grow to the canopy level are present in the understorey.
-Only about 5% of the sunlight shining on the rainforest canopy reaches the understorey.
+Many seedlings that will grow to the canopy level are present in the understory.
+Only about 5% of the sunlight shining on the rainforest canopy reaches the understory.
 This layer can be called a shrub layer, although the shrub layer may also be considered a separate layer.

 4. Forest floor or shrub layer